Transferring files

 All file transfers using the above methods use encrypted communication over port 22.
 This is the same connection method used by SSH.
 In fact, all file transfers using these methods occur through an SSH connection.
 If you can connect via SSH over the normal port, you will be able to transfer files.

 The files in your home (/cluster/home) and project folder (/cluster/projects) are regularly backed up to either NIRD or one of the other clusters, as described in the documentation.
-So if you ever accidentally delete or overwrite a file in one of those folder, you can get your data back.
+So if you ever accidentally delete or overwrite a file in one of those folder, you may be able to get your data back.